thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 of this scope.
 The consequences of missing these deadlines/deliverables are severe - missing course deadlines would lead to team members having poor academic results, which could also result in poor morale in the team.
 Missing deadlines for client deliverables makes the team and the university look bad and creates more pressure to make up these missed deadlines.
 This risk can be managed by using all the tools that are available to the best of the team's ability.
 Liberal issue tracking of deadlines (project related and otherwise) will allow the team members to manage their time effectively.
-Also, consistent, honest communication with the clients will ensure that expectations are managed between both parties.
+Also, consistent, honest communication with the clients will ensure that expectations are managed by both parties.

 ---